mvcds/hubi/README.md

 ### Example

-When a project depends on touching some other projects to achieve a goal, `hubi` allows you to change one file, and propagate it to the entire domain.
+When a repository depends on touching some other repositories to achieve a goal, `hubi` allows you to change one file, and propagate it to the entire domain.
 So the [use case](https://github.com/mvcds/hubi/wiki/Use-Case) below has the concept of a user declared like this.

 ```yaml
 # src/domain/user.yml